 Equity shares of the Company are listed on the BSE Ltd (BSE).
-The Company has paid listing fees for 2018-19 to the Stock Exchanges where securities are listed.
-Pursuant to a circular of the Securities and Exchange Board of India, custody charges were also paid to the Depositories, namely National Securities Depository Ltd and Central Depository Services (India) Ltd. The International Securities Identification Number of the equity shares of the Company is INE841D0101013.
-The Corporate Identity Number is L24100MH1974PLC017594.
+The Company has paid listing fee for 2019-20 to the Stock Exchange where securities are listed.
+Pursuant to a circular of the Securities and Exchange Board of India, custody charges were also paid to the Depositories, namely National Securities Depository Ltd and Central Depository Services (India) Ltd. The International Securities Identification number of the equity shares of the Company is INE841D0101013.
+The Corporate Identity number is L24100MH1974PLC017594.